-- E. The following guidelines apply to both, group discussions and speeches: - No reading and/or memorization will be accepted.
+- F. The following guidelines apply to both, group discussions and speeches: - No reading and/or memorization will be accepted.
 Students who read or memorize their presentations will be told to stop.
 They will then be allowed to go on with their presentation as long as they comply with the guidelines.
 Otherwise, they will automatically obtain a 5.0 or lower. - Outlines must be complete and comply with formal format requirements (see sample outline included in the course packet).
-Outlines must include the transcriptions of at least 10 keywords per topic. - Students are allowed to use ONLY index cards.
+Outlines must include the transcriptions of at least 10 keywords per topic. - Students are allowed to use ONLY index cards or a copy of the outline of their presentation (provided that it does not contain a script).
 Index cards may only include keywords, sources, transcriptions, and short quotations.
 Students will show their index cards to the instructor before their presentations to prove that they have complied with these instructions. - Topics used for informative speeches and group discussions cannot be recycled for the midterm and final exams. - It is the students' responsibility to record their oral evaluations so that they can reflect on their own performance. - Professors will video and/or audio record all graded presentations and/or any other assessment task they deem necessary.
-Students must record their own presentations as well so that they can use them in any grade- and/or performance-related queries.
-For any query, students must let their instructor know the exact time (minute/second) that they want checked and share the corresponding file. - Queries about the grade of exams must follow the proper procedures stated in Reglamento de Régimen Académico Estudiantil. - A variety of reputable sources will be required (the Internet, interviews, books, newspapers, journals, etc.) for each oral evaluation.
+Students must record their own presentations as well so that they can use them in any grade- and/or performancerelated queries.
+For any query, students must let their instructor know the exact time (minute/second) that they want checked and share the corresponding file. - Queries about the grade of exams must be discussed with both instructors. - A variety of reputable sources will be required (the Internet, interviews, books, newspapers, journals, etc.) for each oral evaluation.
 Specifically, a minimum of three sources per student will be required for informative speeches and group discussions. - Students' performance on each aspect under evaluation will necessarily affect the instructors' assessment of their performance on other aspects.
 To illustrate, poor linguistic performance (grammar, vocabulary, fluency, pronunciation) will most likely negatively affect the evaluators' judgment of your performance on content and organization, and vice versa. - For phonetic transcriptions, we will use the symbols approved by the faculty of the Oral Courses Section of the School of Modern Languages, which are available in course packet.